aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 From the preceding section, we can see that we have just implemented for squares, but I wonder how to use it in other regular polygons like equilateral triangles or even pentagons.
 Before discussing the problem, we should create such regular polygons at first.

+Cetainly, we can easily generate sqaures by setting the w

 ### Demo

 <p>